Azure/terraform-cdk-constructs/README.md

 ## Getting Started

-This guide will walk you through the process of using the Cloud Development Kit for Terraform (CDKTF) to define and provision infrastructure on Azure.
-We'll be using the Azure modules to build and manage cloud resources in an object-oriented way.
+This guide will walk you through the process of using the Azure L2 Constructs to define and provision infrastructure on Azure.

 ### Prerequisites
 Make sure you have Node.js and npm installed on your machine.
 These will be used to install the CDK for Terraform and Azure provider packages.